zymos/audiobook_tools/README.md

    - via command line: See --help
    - via local user config files: copy and editing config files to your user dir
       - linux:  ~/.config/audiobook-tools/
-do not edit the DEFAULT config files
+do not edit the config files in 'config_files/DEFAULT/*'

-# Tool Description
+# Tool Descriptions

 ## Audiobook ReEncoder (audiobook_reencoder)
 - Description: Bulk re-encodes all MP3/M4B files in a directory, recursivly.